defmikekoh/fontonic-firefox-android/readme.md

 #### Detection Criteria
 Low-performance mode activates when:
-- Device memory < 7GB
+- Performance timing test > 20ms (cached for 30 days)

+The extension runs a 50-iteration DOM manipulation test to measure device performance.
+Results are cached for 30 days.
+Users can reset the test via Settings > "Reset performance test" to force a retest.

 This ensures optimal performance on devices like:
 - xppen Magic Note Pad
 - ONYX BOOX Note Air 3C
 - Other eink tablets and low-end Android devices

 ## Report or Request